asepwhite/learn-redis-patterns/README.md

-# Spring boot skeleton project
+# Learn redis usage patterns

 ## About

 This project is created to help you learn about some of redis usage patterns.
-Below are redis patterns included in this project
+<br> Below are redis patterns included in this project
 <li>cache aside</li>

 ## Getting Started